 Instead of promoting conservation of the night sky, Washington State Parks apparently prefers to 'pander' to the Chamber's opposition to lighting code enforcement, and echo the business community's position that the Observatory is an "amusement park," and its primary objective being to "fill up hotel and restaurant parking spaces."
 This preference for local economic considerations over protection of the night sky is the opposite of what most people would consider important – especially for the vast majority of people who visit the Observatory from mostly urban and suburban areas and desire a truly dark night sky astronomy experience.

 The Goldendale Observatory was suspended as an International Dark Sky Park after the Washington State Park's Observatory Director Troy Carpenter failed to submit a required annual report, and publicly stated promotion of night sky conservation is "a low priority" and "very unpopular" – without a shred of evidence to support this assertion.
-The Observatory Director then submitted a report which included disingenuous claims regarding the provision of requisite (yet non-existent) quarterly dark-sky education programs to allegedly tens of thousands of people annually.
-This terse report was deemed inadequate, and the Washington State Parks Administration submitted a more detailed revised report, which also included grossly inaccurate night sky quality measurements made by the Observatory Director which indicated it no longer met Dark Sky Park criteria.
+Carpenter then submitted a report which included disingenuous claims regarding the provision of requisite (yet non-existent) quarterly dark-sky education programs to allegedly tens of thousands of people annually.
+This terse report was deemed inadequate, and the Washington State Parks Administration submitted a more detailed revised report, which also included grossly inaccurate night sky quality measurements made by Carpenter which indicated it no longer met Dark Sky Park criteria.
 At the same time, Washington State Parks officials went so far as to describe dark sky conservation and education as a "concept"... "that's not part of operating the Park" – which was inconsistent with and inappropriate for both an International Dark Sky Park and an astronomical observatory.
-Most significantly, the continuing failure to provide any dark sky education programs or attempts to garner community support for its conservation during the several-months-long suspension ultimately resulted in the removal of the Observatory's prestigious International Dark Sky Park designation in 2017 – the first Dark Sky Park certification ever revoked.
+Most significantly, the continuing failure of Carpenter to provide any dark sky education programs or attempts to garner community support for its conservation during the several-months-long suspension ultimately resulted in the removal of the Observatory's prestigious International Dark Sky Park designation in 2017 – the first Dark Sky Park certification ever revoked.